-In 1967 the break he was looking for landed on his doorstep, literally.
+In 1967 the break he was looking for literally turned up on his doorstep.
 Paul Newton, father of bassist Paul Newton junior, visited the Kerslake family home in Luther Road, Winton after watching a Trackmarks gig at the Pavilion Ballroom.
 He offered Lee twenty five quid a week, more than he was earning at the scrapyard, to turn professional with his son’s new band The Gods.
-Lee grabbed the opportunity with both hands and a couple of weeks later threw his drum kit and a case of clothes into his car and drove the sixty miles to Andover in Hampshire to meet his new bandmates.
+Lee grabbed the opportunity with both hands and a couple of weeks later threw his drum kit and a case of clothes into his car and drove the sixty miles to Andover in Hampshire where he met his new bandmates.

 With the increased workload, it seemed prudent to move to London, at which time Paul Newton left to join Mick Box and David Byron in Spice, taking his manager father with him.
-Lee invited his friend from Poole, Greg Lake, to take his place, but Lake’s tenure amounted to just a couple of months as he walked out after a row with the other members and eventually joined Robert Fripp in the embryonic King Crimson.
+Lee invited his friend from Poole, Greg Lake, to take his place, but Lake’s tenure amounted to just a couple of months as he walked out after a row with the other members.
+He went on to join Robert Fripp in the embryonic King Crimson.
 The defection triggered the return of original bassist John Glasscock a matter of weeks before the band entered Abbey Road Studios to record their debut album.

 In December 1969 producer David Paramor co-opted three members of the band, plus drummer Brian Glascock and percussionist Mike Road, to record the rather crass Orgasm.
 Originally slated as the Gods third album but released under the name Head Machine, the project was Paramour’s brainchild as he wrote all the songs.
 On the sleeve notes the participants names were changed to disguise the guilty with Hensley becoming Ken Leslie, John Glascock took on the moniker John Leadhen and for reasons better known to themselves, the two drummers, Lee and Brian, became the Poole brothers.
 The publicity blurb states that Orgasm is an, “erotic rock album, an album for mature persons”.
 With titles such as “Climax”, “You Must Come with Me”, “Scattering Seeds” and the title track, little is left to the imagination lyrically, while musically the record falls into the heavy rock idiom with plenty of raucous guitar supplied by Hensley.

-The origins of Uriah Heep date back to 1965 in East London where guitarist Mick Box joined bassist Ricky Hurd, guitarist Alf Raynor and drummer Roger Penlington in The Stalkers.
-The addition of vocalist David ‘Byron’ Garrick, Penlington’s cousin, gave a distinctive voice to their pop and rock n’ roll stew.
+The origins of Uriah Heep date back to 1965 in East London, where guitarist Mick Box joined bassist Ricky Hurd, guitarist Alf Raynor and drummer Roger Penlington in The Stalkers.
+The addition of vocalist David ‘Byron’ Garrick, Penlington’s cousin, gave a distinctive voice to their pop and rock ‘n’ roll stew.
 In 1967 Mick, David and Alf, who switched to bass, turned professional and recruited drummer Nigel Pegrum to the newly christened Spice.
 A year later Paul Newton replaced Raynor bringing his dad with him to handle their affairs and shortly after that Ken Hensley joined from Toe Fat after a recommendation from Newton.
 To bring more expertise to the business side of the operation, Paul Newton Senior entered an ultimately doomed joint management deal with Gerry Bron who renamed the band Uriah Heep (a character from the Charles Dickens novel David Copperfield).
-Lee had been on their radar for months but had resisted all overtures, until a whiskey-sodden darts night released him from all future commitments.
+Lee had been on the bands radar for months, but had resisted their overtures until a whiskey-sodden darts match released him from all future commitments.
 He came aboard in November 1971, replacing Pegrum.
 There were a few more upheavals before the classic line-up finally took shape.
 Bassist Paul Newton was ousted, along with his father, when Gerry Bron set up the Bronze record label and took full control of production and management.
 He was momentarily replaced by Mark Clark from Colosseum until the final piece of the jigsaw fell into place, the addition of New Zealand born bassist Gary Thain from the Keef Hartley Band.

 Bron ushered the new line-up into Roundhouse Studios to record the relatively successful Firefly.
 On the sleeve an eagle eyed fan would have noticed that Lee had acquired the nickname ‘The Bear’, because of his facial hair and burly physical appearance.
 He also broke the monopoly of Hensley’s material by including one of his own songs, “Who Needs Me”, a dig at his status within the band.
 A ballad, “Wise Man”, was chosen as a single and made the top forty, earning them an unlikely appearance on Top of the Pops alongside 10CC, Kiki Dee and ABBA.
 Shortly after the album’s release, Lee became the poster boy for his favourite tipple Jägermeister.
 An advertising campaign mounted by the drinks company plastered his face on buses and trains throughout Germany and in the hugely popular Stern magazine.
 In the photo he was wearing a T-shirt bearing the cover artwork of Firefly which he believes boosted sales of the album by at least a further two hundred thousand units.
 The year ended with the disappointing Innocent Victim, a lack lustre addition to their cannon that sold well in Germany and spawned “Free Me”, an uncharacteristic pop song that became a number three hit in New Zealand and South Africa.
 It is said that the eyes of the snake on the cover artwork belong to Lee.